Museum Defends Antiquities Collecting

 The marble head, in particular, for which Mr. Franklin said the museum paid a significant amount of its yearly acquisition budget, is likely to raise questions.
 It was sold at auction in 2004 in France and has no publication record before 1970.
 But the museum said it believed its history could be traced back to the late 19th century as the property of a prominent family in Algiers.

 The marble head was sold to the museum by Phoenix Ancient Art, a leading antiquities dealer in Geneva and New York that does business with many major museums.
-In 2004, one of the gallery’s owners pleaded guilty in Manhattan to a federal misdemeanor charge of falsifying a customs document about the origin of an ancient drinking vessel.

 That same year, the Cleveland Museum bought a bronze sculpture of Apollo from Phoenix Ancient Art that some believe was made by the classical Greek sculptor Praxiteles.
 But the origins of the bronze, which will play a starring role in the museum’s new galleries, have been under a cloud of suspicion since the museum bought it.
 (In 2007, the Louvre withdrew a request to borrow the statue for a Praxiteles show after the Greek government claimed the statue had been fished out of international waters and belonged to Italy.)